February 5, 2021 Blog

 This is what they said:

-Black artists, culture, and movements are the key components to the way I think about and create art.
-In them, I see and feel reflections of myself that help give me the confidence to not only create but also move through this world.
+Black artists, culture, and movements are the key components of the way I think about and create art.
+In them, I see and feel reflections of myself that help give me the confidence, to not only create but also move through this world.
 Though I’m not sure what this time will be called, I’ve felt for a few years now that we are in a type of creative renaissance.
-I feel Black creatives have consistently been an integral part in creating change and moving this country forward.
+I feel Black creatives have consistently been an integral part of creating change and moving this country forward.

 – Nina Simone